inls161/pandoc-practice/cjayscue.md

 Team name:
 Today's date:

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?

+* GitHub
+* Cloud9
+* Jekyll
+* Pandoc
+* Unix

-Which have you found most potentially useful?
+# Which have you found most potentially useful?

+**GitHub**

-Why?
+## Why?

+It is immensely helpful to have commits and changes simply and easily displayed in GitHub.

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?

+Unix, **definately** Unix.

-Why have they been particularly difficult to learn and use?
+## Why have they been particularly difficult to learn and use?

+Because the only programming I had ever done had been in PHP so none of the terms we used or tasks we were performing initially made any sense to me.

-What tools would you like to learn more about?
+# What tools would you like to learn more about?

+I would like to learn more of the capabilities of GitHub primarily because I love the *collaborative purpose* of the application.

 * * *